Code-Inside/Blog/_posts/2016-06-12-fake-build-aspnet-projects-with-webconfig-transform.md

 * ["FAKE: Create NuGet Packages without knowing a tiny bit of F#"](http://blog.codeinside.eu/2015/06/21/fake-create-nuget-packages/)
 * ["FAKE: Running MSTest Tests with FAKE without knowing a tiny bit of F#"](http://blog.codeinside.eu/2015/08/30/fake-running-mstest-tests-with-fake/)

-## What's the difference between a ASP.NET and other projects
+## What's the difference between a ASP.NET and other projects?

 The most obvious difference is that the output is a bunch of dlls and content files.
 Additionally you might have a __web.debug.config or web.release.config__ in your source folder.
 Both files are important, because they are used during a Visual-Studio build as a [__Web.Config Transformation__](https://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx)